softcarehub/Research-Guide/Machine Learning/project-1/Multiple-Diseases-Prediction.md

 - `Disadvantages:` Not suitable for larger datasets, sensitive to noise.
 ### Step 10: Resources for Further Learning

-# what's EDA?
-- why?
-   - Exploratory Data Analysis (EDA) is a vital tool for data scientists that helps them understand data characteristics, detect errors, and validate assumptions.
-EDA is an important first step in any data analysis.
-   - Performing EDA in machine learning typically involves preprocessing the data by handling missing values, outliers, and feature scaling
-- `my project`
-  - `correlation analysis` for understand the relation between features variable and target variable.
-  - To visualize the distribution of a dataset, I apply `histogram analysis `
-  - `box plot:` quickly identify mean values
-  - `Pairplot visualizes `given data to find the relationship between them where the variables can be continuous or categorical.
 # How to improve the performance in Machine Learning?
 - Improving the performance of a machine learning model involves several strategies.
 Here are some suggestions to potentially enhance the accuracy of your stacking ensemble model: